 A direct connection between the driver and a computer Ethernet is supported.
 Use a network cable to connect the loop driver and computer ethernet ports together, and wait a short while.
 Open a browser (Chrome is recommended) and enter the loop driver's IP address.
-This can be found using the front panel menu under Status / Settings / Network / IP address.
+This can be found using the front panel menu under Driver Status.
 It may take 30-60 seconds for an IP address to be negotiated.
 In some cases a power cycle may be required.